kovach/web2/docs/live.md

   - view maintenance
   - reduction operations

+We have attempted to rigorously avoid novelty in the language design.

+TODO explain

-We explain them each by stepping through this small program:
+We explain each one by stepping through this small program:

 ```
 1:  => text-node i "maker", parent i "log", maker i, class i "button"